-Our Board has a separately designated Audit Committee, Compensation Committee, Nominating Committee and Science Committee, each of which has the composition and responsibilities described below.
-Members serve on these committees until their resignation or until otherwise determined by our board of directors.
-Each of these committees is empowered to retain outside advisors as it deems appropriate, regularly reports its activities to the full Board and has a written charter, which are posted on our website located at https://investors.progenity.com, under "Corporate Governance."
+Our Board has a separately designated Audit Committee, Compensation Committee, Nominating Committee and Science Committee, each of which is comprised solely of independent directors with the membership and responsibilities described below.
+Members serve on these committees until their resignation or until otherwise determined by our Board.
+Each of these committees is empowered to retain outside advisors as it deems appropriate, regularly reports its activities to the full Board and has a written charter.
+The charters of the Audit